hydraulic-software/conveyor/guidebook/docs/tutorial/4-build-unpackaged.md

 conveyor -Kapp.machines=mac.aarch64 make mac-app
 ```

-This will compile the project and then create an unzipped, un-packaged app in the `output` directory.
+This will create an unzipped, un-packaged app in the `output` directory.

 * [ ] Run the generated program directly in the usual manner for your operating system to check it works.